 Software and special features

-Here’s some extremely welcome news — the Sony Xperia XZ3 is launching with Android’s latest and greatest: Android 9.0 Pie.
-The XZ3 is the first phone to launch with the operating system, and one of the first non-Google phones to feature the latest operating system (having been narrowly beaten by the Essential Phone).
+Here’s some extremely welcome news — the Sony Xperia XZ3 comes with Android’s latest and greatest: Android 9.0 Pie.
+The XZ3 was one of the first non-Google phones to feature the latest operating system (having been narrowly beaten by the Essential Phone).
 That means you can expect all the latest fun additions to Android, including a new navigation system, Digital Wellbeing, and more.
 Expect the XZ3 to be supported for at least two Android operating systems (so Android Q and Android R), and for them to come fairly quickly.

 Aside from Android 9.0 Pie, you can also expect some other special features crammed into the phone.
 It comes with PlayStation 4 Remote Play, and a new one-handed UI feature called Side Sense that will allow you to access certain apps and features just by tapping the side of the phone.
 It sounds like a gimmick, but like the Pixel 2‘s Active Edge, this could end up being a commonly used feature.